Off the Page Writing Habits Worth Developing

 Nourish Your Joy for Writing

 Writing should be fun.
-As writers we should enjoy telling stories and finding the right combination of words to effectively communicate what we are trying to say.
+As writers we should enjoy telling stories and finding the right combination of words to effectively communicate what we want to say.

 Writers, like any artist, must water and nourish their excitement, passion, and joy for their craft.
 One way is to remind ourselves what inspired us to write in the first place.

 It is possible to glean new insights from reviewing beloved stories and works of art.
 As writers we should be observant of how others write and what they do well.
-However, sometimes it’s also good to just enjoy writing as a reader and not always as an analyst or critic.
+However, sometimes it’s also good to just enjoy writing as a reader.

 Delight in Reading